 Ink Quality and Durability

 The quality of the ink you’re using is quite important in any printer for screen printing transparency.
 It needs to be crisp and clear, so you don’t want anything that’s going to smudge easily or not take to the transparency film well.
 Inks that dry quickly and are labeled as smudge and fade resistant are always good bets.
-You can also look for photo-quality inks and inks that have a guaranteed lifetime before fading, as those inks will most likely dry quickly and not look streaky.
+You can also look for photo-quality inks and inks that have a guaranteed lifetime before fading, as those inks will most likely dry quickly, not look streaky, and help ensure amazing prints.

 The perfect printer for screen printing t-shirts is an inkjet printer with high-quality black ink resolution.
-These printers are used by hobbyists, crafters, graphic designers, and people with small businesses.
+There are plenty of screen printing options that are used by hobbyists, crafters, graphic designers, and people with small businesses.
 Printers designed for screen printing are used to print the templates for the screen printing process onto transparent film media.
 People screen print for fun, to create t-shirts for family and special events, for gifts, and as promotional merchandise for events and small businesses.